 Elite uses a unique split-screen mode that enables a high-resolution black-and-white space view to coexist with a lower resolution, colour ship dashboard.
 There are two parts to this screen mode: the custom mode, and the split-screen aspect.

 Elite's screen mode is a custom mode, based on mode 4 but with fewer pixels.
-This mode is set up in elite-loader.asm by reprogramming the registers of the 6845 CRTC - see the section on VDU command data at location B% for more details, but the salient part is the screen size, which is 32 columns by 31 rows rather than the 40 x 32 of standard mode 4.
+This mode is set up in the loader by reprogramming the registers of the 6845 CRTC - see the section on VDU command data at variable B% for more details, but the salient part is the screen size, which is 32 columns by 31 rows rather than the 40 x 32 of standard mode 4.
 Screen sizes are given in terms of characters, which are 8 x 8 pixels, so this means Elite's custom screen mode is 256 x 248 pixels, in monochrome.